Recent comments around the industry about the demise of faxing in healthcare may be premature. Originally posted on 05/12/2019 updated on 03/03/2021.

 Challenges of Moving Away From Faxing

-Fax remains many providers' 'old reliable' method for data transfer and likely will remain that way past 2020, in spite of the recent comments from CMS and ONC officials calling for its demise.
-Although this may be the ultimate vision, the practical reality is that fax is still widely used in healthcare because it meets many user needs and there are no mandates to replace it.
+Fax remains a reliable method for data transfer among providers and likely will remain that way past 2022, in spite of the recent comments from CMS and ONC officials calling for its demise.
+Although this may be the ultimate vision, the practical reality is that fax is still widely used in healthcare because it meets many user needs, the technology continues to advance with the transition to cloud faxing and there are no mandates to replace it.